Metal Slug 2: Metal Slug X

-Later releases
+Release

-Home versions of Metal Slug 2 were released for the Neo Geo AES in April 1998, and the Neo Geo CD in June as well.
-The Neo Geo CD version features a "Combat School" mode (similar to the CD-ROM based versions of the previous game) where the player can play new versions of previously-played missions with new objectives.
+Home versions of Metal Slug 2 were released for the Neo Geo AES in April 1998, and the Neo Geo CD in June.
+The Neo Geo CD version features a "Combat School" mode (similar to the CD-ROM based versions of the previous game) where the player can play new versions of previously played missions with new objectives.

 Metal Slug X was ported to the Neo Geo AES in May 1999 and the PlayStation in January 2001.
 The PlayStation version was released in North America and PAL regions by Agetec and features the same "Combat School" mode featured in the Neo Geo CD versions of the first two games.

 In 2006, Metal Slug Anthology (titled Metal Slug Complete in Japan) was released for the Wii, PlayStation 2 and PSP.
 This compilation includes the original Metal Slug, and all of its arcade sequels (including Metal Slug 2 and Metal Slug X) up to Metal Slug 6.
 The games are emulated versions of the originals, with none of the additional game modes or content introduced in the other home versions.

 The AES version of Metal Slug 2 was released in October 2008 for the Wii Virtual Console.

 Both Metal Slug 2 and Metal Slug X were also included in Metal Slug Collection PC, which was released in Europe in 2009.
 In 2013, versions of both games were released for iOS and Android.

 The original arcade version of Metal Slug X became available on Nintendo Switch via ACA Neo Geo in 2017.